7 Days in May — Baseball Betting (Part 1)

 I don’t like having to explain myself.
 Trouble is, some ass joker will read this, have no sense of who I am nor understand the tribulations of what I’ve been through in sports gambling, and then make presumptions.

 Take a fucking hike, will ‘ya.
-I have no regard for the judgement of people I don’t know.
+I have no regard for the judgment of people I don’t know.
 Pricks and touts — fuck off.

 As I said, my goals were and are and very much remain….modest.
 Hey, I’ve done this off and on, many times over the years — always with different circumstances and results — sometimes with other means of income to soften the cushion, and sometimes with no safety net at all, and sometimes even betting games on borrowed money.
 That’s really gambling.